-In 1980, she migrates to Winnipeg and studies anthropology focusing on Aboriginal Americans, at Saint Boniface College.
-Back in Québec, in 1981, she enrolled in photography at Dawson College and, for three years, attends Brother Jérôme’s workshops, her first true teacher in painting.
-During the nineties, in addition to her active career in communications, she continues art studies at UQAM with a concentration in art engraving.
-She regularly attends live model workshop given on Saturdays at Atelier Circulaire.
-Followed by numerous perfecting periods, particularly with painters and engraving artists, like : Kittie Bruneau, Carlos Calado, Dominique Sarrazin and Pierre-Léon Tétreault, she develops her unique style.
-Since 1994, Lise Gagné has participated in numerous individual and group events through out Québec.
-Her artwork has been chosen to be part of a recent publication gathering international artists who are passionate lovers of trees: Green Art: Trees, Leaves, and Roots, E. Ashley Rooney, Schiffer Publishing 2013
+Born in Montréal, Lise Gagné leaves the Province of Québec in 1973 to travel around the world: from Mexico to Argentina, from Africa to Europe.
+In June 1975, she settles in Germany from where she can easily keep travelling.
+Her years of travel allows her to discover ancient civilizations and significant archeological sites like Stonehenge, the Valley of Kings, Louxor and Karnak, Cuzco and Sacsayhuamán.
+She loves getting lost in impressive museums, souks and markets full of colour.
+This global initiation takes hold of her and transforms her into an «image hunter».
+In 1980, she migrates to Winnipeg and studies anthropology focusing on Aboriginal Americans at the Saint Boniface College.
+Back in Quebec, in 1981, she enrolls in photography at the Dawson College and, for three years, attends Brother Jérôme’s workshops, her first mentor in painting.
+During the nineties, in addition to her active career in communications, she continues her art studies at UQAM with a specialization in engraving.
+She regularly attends live model workshop given on Saturdays at the Atelier Circulaire.
+Gagné will then follow numerous perfecting workshops and trainings, with painters and engraving artists like Kittie Bruneau, Carlos Calado, Antoine Pentsch, Lorraine Bénic, Dominique Sarrazin and Pierre-Léon Tétreault.
+Since 1994, Lise Gagné has participated in numerous individual and group events throughout the province.
+Her art has been chosen to be part of a recent publication gathering international artists who are passionated lovers of trees: Green Art: Trees, Leaves, and Roots, E. Ashley Rooney, Schiffer Publishing 2013

 CLIQUEZ ICI / CLICK HERE (34 downloads) to download the visual pamphlet of the group exhibition « PAYSAGES CROISÉS / HORIZONS INÉDITS »